-In Phase 4, Illinoisans may resume activities that were previously limited in scope or not permitted.
+In the Bridge Phase, Illinoisans may resume activities that were previously limited in scope or not permitted.
 This includes block parties and garage sales.
-In keeping with State of Illinois guidance on gatherings, block parties may resume with social distancing guidelines in effect and maximum attendance of 50 individuals.
+In keeping with State of Illinois guidance on gatherings, block parties may resume with social distancing guidelines in effect and maximum attendance of 100 individuals.

 Please be sure to review the public health guidelines issued by the State of Illinois before hosting these events.
 Several frequently asked questions regarding block parties appear below; if your question is not answered, please email us at firstname.lastname@example.org.

 What is the maximum number of individuals permitted to gather in groups?

 Gatherings are limited to 100 individuals or fewer, including children.

 What health & safety guidelines should be followed when hosting a block party?

 For any event attended by individuals from different households, remind all guests to keep a six-foot distance from others, wear a face covering if not vaccinated, and wash/sanitize hands frequently.
 Block party attendance is limited to 100 individuals or fewer.
 If food will be served, avoid family-style or buffet service where possible, and encourage families to bring their own water and treats.
 While the State of Illinois permits buffet-style self-service dining to resume, guidelines for safe buffet/self-service dining are strict.
 Remind guests not to attend if they feel unwell or have been diagnosed with or exposed to COVID-19.